AtharvSharma09/Efficient-Frontier/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with improvements or bug fixes.

+## Contact

+For questions, suggestions, or issues, please:

+Open an issue on GitHub.

+Contact Atharv Sharma at atharvsharmatgu@gmail.com.

+This project showcases Python skills, including object-oriented programming, randomization, and game logic.
+It was built as a fun and educational exercise to simulate a popular card game.
+Enjoy playing, and may the cards be in your favor!